First Day Access Textbook Savings Program

 What courses are participating in the program?

-Nearly 500-course sections are participating in the First Day Access program for the spring 2021 semester.
-Click here to view a list of participating courses or check with your instructor, your course syllabus, or the Polk State College Bookstore website at polk.bncollege.com to find out if your course is participating.
+Nearly 600-course sections are participating in the First Day Access program for the Fall 2021 semester.
+To see if your course and section is participating with First Day, check with your instructor, your course syllabus, or the Polk State College Bookstore website at polk.bncollege.com to find out if your course is participating.

 What is the benefit of participating in the program?